Slovakia in the Roman era

 Slovakia was partly occupied by Roman legions for a short period of time.
 Marcomannia was a proposed province of the Roman Empire that Emperor Marcus Aurelius planned to establish in this territory.
-It was inhabited by the Germanic tribes of Marcomanni and Quadi, and lay in the western parts of the modern states and Slovakia and the Czech Republic (Moravia).
+It was inhabited by the Germanic tribes of Marcomanni and Quadi, and lay in the western part of the modern state of Slovakia and the eastern part of what is now the Czech Republic (Moravia).

 Part of the area was occupied by the Romans under Marcus Aurelius between 174 AD and 180 AD.
 His successors abandoned the project, but the people of the area became steadily Romanized during the next two centuries.
 The Roman influence was disrupted with the invasions of Attila starting around 434 AD and as Slavic people later began to move into the area.

 Characteristics

 After the creation of the fortified limes on the Danube river, the Roman Empire tried to expand in central Europe, mainly during the emperor Marcus Aurelius's rule in the second century.

 It was an initiative that resulted in an ephemeral conquest of the Germanic tribes living in present-day western Slovakia, the Quadi and the Marcomanni, during the so-called Marcomannic Wars.

 Under Augustus, the Romans and their armies initially occupied only a thin strip of the right bank of the Danube and a very small part of south-western Slovakia (Celemantia, Gerulata, Devín Castle).
 Tiberius wanted to conquer all Germania up to the Elbe river and in 6 AD dispatched a military expedition from the fort of Carnuntum to Mušov and beyond, but was forced to stop the conquest because of a revolt in Pannonia.